rune/rune/README.md

 ## Daily Challenges (optional)
 Rune has built-in support for daily challenges.
 Why support daily challenges?
 1. There's something new and exciting in your game every day.
 Different colors / maps / physics — it's completely up to your creativity and keeps your game entertaining for dedicated players!
-2. Rune will automatically create daily leaderboards if you support challenges.
+2. Your game will automatically get daily challenge leaderboards.
 Players love having a fresh leaderboard to compete on every day!

 There are two ways to support daily challenges: